 Shivarchi Rawat, Digital Media Manager

-A competent and enthusiastic marketing professional with experience in digital marketing.
-Shivarchi has a broad skill set and strong knowledge of PPC, SEM, Social Media Marketing, Influencer Marketing, Content Creation and Advertising having worked for multiple businesses across different sectors.
+A competent and enthusiastic B2B marketing specialist with experience in digital marketing, Shivarchi has a broad skill set and strong knowledge of PPC, SEM, Social Media Marketing, Influencer Marketing, Content Creation and Advertising, having worked for multiple businesses across different sectors.

-Paid Media allows us to leverage the power of data segmentation, targeting tactics such as day parting and pull levers to ensure we’re driving the best possible performance to deliver better business outcomes for our clients.
+Paid media allows us to leverage the power of data segmentation, targeting tactics such as day parting and pull levers to ensure we’re driving the best possible performance to deliver better business outcomes for our B2B clients.

 2. Why is a specific brief with objectives and accurate KPIs essential?